Samal Island Travel Guide: Where to Stay, What to Do, and Sights to See

-Samal Island is officially known as the Island Garden City of Samal and sometimes referred to as IGaCOS.
-It’s a 4th-class city in Davao del Norte, Philippines and a part of Metropolitan Davao.
+Samal Island is officially known as the Island Garden City of Samal and is sometimes referred to as IGaCOS.
+It’s a 4th-class city in Davao del Norte, Philippines, and a part of Metropolitan Davao.

 Samal gets its income from agriculture, fishing, and tourism.
 Aside from the plantations and fishing businesses in Samal, its tourism economy is remarkable.
 It’s the largest resort city in the country and where different beach resorts are located.